StevenLOL/NearPy/README.md

 # NearPy-SSDB

 This project forked from [NearPy](https://github.com/pixelogik/NearPy) with support of SSDB.
-No magic here just chage few commands in redis to ssdb.
+No magic here just change few commands in redis to ssdb.

 ```